A Better Recipe for Design: Prototypes

 Each portion of the project can be broken into standardized blocks, refined through knowledge, data, and experience from previous projects, and can be finalized and shared early on.
 These blocks are based on the client's programmatic needs and serve as a roadmap to ensure requirements are met.

 Nicole Thompson, studio director at Pi, said, “The biggest advantage of a design prototype is that it lines up all your team members more productively.
 You can anticipate what questions will arise and help everyone align faster and move in the same direction.”
 She stressed that a prototype is never stagnant or set in stone.
-“The standardization of design elements helps you to continually improve the design by implementing lessons learned,” she said.
+“Standardizing design elements helps you continually improve the design by implementing lessons learned,” she said.
 It also enables all players to focus on what they do and love best, freeing up time typically spent on programming, and allowing us to get deeper into design concepts and better serve the client.

 A Design Prototype Allows for Individualization